engmaths/emat10006/index.md

 ## Purpose

-This course will build up your skills in software development and teach you the relevant best practices from the perspective of scientific computing.
-By the end, you will be better able to write robust and reliable numerical codes.
+This course will build up your skills in software development.
+More to be added here later...

-More stuff